Vijay Kumar Malhotra

 Vijay Kumar Malhotra (3 December 1931 – 30 September 2025) was an Indian politician and a sport administrator.
 He belonged to the Bharatiya Janata Party.

 Malhotra was born in Lahore city of Punjab Province in British India, which is now in Pakistan.
 He was the 4th out of the seven children of Kaviraj Khazan Chand.
 He represented Delhi Sadar and South Delhi constituencies in the National Capital Territory of Delhi in the 9th Lok Sabha and the 14th Lok Sabha respectively.
+In 2026, Malhotra was posthumously awarded the Padma Bhushan, India's third highest civilian honour.

 Career

 Malhotra had a long active career in politics; Chief Executive Councillor of Delhi's Metropolitan Council (Chief Minister equivalent, 1967), President of the Janata Party, Delhi (1977) and BJP, Delhi (1980–84).
 Along with Mr Kidar Nath Sahani and Madan Lal Khurana, Malhotra was credited with keeping BJP afloat in Delhi for many years.

 His biggest political victory was defeating the former Prime Minister of India Manmohan Singh in the 1999 Indian general election by a huge margin.
 Malhotra was a 5-time MP and 2-time MLA from Delhi, over the past 45 years, making him one of BJP's senior-most figures in the capital.

 In the 2004 Indian general election, Malhotra was the only BJP candidate to win his seat in Delhi, with the Congress winning the other 6 seats.
 Malhotra enjoyed a spotless and clean image throughout his distinguished career, and even at the age of 82, despite not being offered a post by the Narendra Modi government, he offered to become BJP's election campaign chairman for Delhi and led the party to a whitewash victory, securing all 7 seats.

 Malhotra was also an educationist.
 He held a Doctorate in Hindi Literature.
 Besides politics and social work, Malhotra was also involved with the administration of the chess and archery clubs in Delhi.